-The first station to span the Thames offers passengers longer trains and more frequent services, easier connections to the underground and step-free access to both banks of the Thames – as well as a stunning view of London.
+The first station to span the River Thames also provides step-free access to both banks of the river– and stunning views of London.

-The station also includes the world’s largest solar bridge with over 4,400 photovoltaic panels, enough to cover 23 tennis courts.
-The roof provides up to 50% of the station’s energy, that’s enough to heat almost 80,000 cups of tea a day.
-It reduces the station’s CO2 emissions by an estimated 511 tonnes per year – equivalent approximately to 89,000 (average) car journeys.
+The redeveloped station features the world’s largest solar bridge with over 4,400 photovoltaic panels – enough to cover 23 tennis courts.
+The roof provides up to 50% of the station’s energy – enough to heat almost 80,000 cups of tea a day.
+It also reduces the station’s CO2 emissions by an estimated 511 tonnes per year – equivalent approximately to 89,000 (average) car journeys.

 The Government-sponsored Thameslink Programme is transforming north-south travel through London.
 Find out more about how the Thameslink Programme is creating new railway infrastructure and stations, leading the way in adopting new digital technology and providing new trains.